 CCD341 History of Classical Chinese Dance (3 credits)

 This is a survey of the development of classical Chinese dance.
 It examines the origins of the dance tradition and major milestones while reflecting on the philosophical and aesthetic underpinnings of the different dance forms.

 This course focuses on choreographing in the styles of the different ethnic dance traditions in China.
 There will be in-depth study of the cultural characteristics of the ethnic dances.
 Both English and Chinese will be used in the instruction.

 DAN242 History of Dance: East and West (2 credits)

 This is a survey of the development of the major dance traditions of the East and the West.
 It examines the origins of the dance traditions and major milestones while reflecting on the philosophical and aesthetic underpinnings of the different dance forms.

 MUS146 History of Western Music (Overview) (1 credit)

 This overview course provides students the tools to understand the different music periods through history and familiarize students with the main composers, music literature, and genres.

 MUS204 History of Music (3 credits)

-A browse of western music and its evolution from the middle-age period to the early romantic era, covering important composers and significant historic events during those times.
-Upon completion of this course the students will be able to gain perspectives in fundamental western music history through the middle-age to 19th century (divided by three periods: the middle-age, the renaissance, and baroque up to classical and early romantic periods) and draw conclusions through informed historic facts and personal interpretations.
+A browse of Western music and its evolution from the Middle Ages period to the early Romantic era, covering important composers and significant historic events during those times.
+Upon completion of this course, the students will be able to gain perspectives in fundamental Western music history from the Middle Ages to the 19th century (divided by three periods: the Middle Ages, the Renaissance, and Baroque to Classical and early Romantic periods) and draw conclusions through informed historic facts and personal interpretations.